dojo/docs/dojo/store/Observable.rst

  // if this object was in the result set, it will trigger a observe event store.remove(2);

+ // done observing, any further modifications will not trigger our listener observeHandle.cancel();
 Client Side Query Awareness
 ---------------------------